terascope/es-rolling-restart/README.md

 * The node provided as the master node should not occur in the list of nodes.
 To restart that node a second run would be required with it as the only node in the list and using a different node as the master.
 * The script disables/enables shard allocation as it runs.
 If the script is interrupted while it's running shard allocation may remain disabled and should be re-enabled manually.
+* If you have dedicated master nodes (and if you have enough nodes to need this script, you should) you need to restart those via a different mechanism.